guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 Docker uses storage drivers to enable layered architecture.
 Some of the common storage drivers are: AUFS, ZFS, BTRFS, Device Mapper, Overlay, Overlay2.
 The selection of the storage driver depends on the underlying OS.

-storage drivers define how layers are stored on disk and represented to containers.
+<span style="color: #d65d0e">Storage drivers</span> define how layers are stored on disk and represented to containers.
 In other words, storage drivers are responsible for decompressing layers into a directory structure, and presenting them to a container as a fake route directory.

 Some container run times refer to storage drivers as graph drivers or snapchatters.